 You will be asked if you are willing to be contacted about future studies and are free to decline.
 No data personally linked with you will be used in other studies without your express consent.
 If you later choose to participate in follow up study you can provide consent for data collected in this study to be used in that study and your data may be shared.

-- Your responses are confidential as far as the law allows.
+- Understand your responses are confidential as far as the law allows.
 If you indicate that you or someone else is in imminent danger your privacy may be broken in order to ensure safety.
-For example, if you are currently experiencing abuse we may be obligated to report this for your safety.

 The ACMS is proud to partner with the National Health and Medical Research Council, The Social Research Centre, and the Australian Government on this important project.
 For more information about our partners please click here.